 As soon as the user clicks or taps the Remove button on a file, a dialog appears asking the user to confirm the deletion of the respective file.

 The file name has to be specified in the dialog.
 Delete confirms the deletion and the file is removed from the list.
 Cancel aborts the process, closes the dialog, and brings the user back to the file list without making any changes.

 Object attributes can be made clickable.
-This can be very helpful to provide users with a direct way to access certain information such as a person’s profile, contact data, or the version history of a file.
+This can be very helpful to provide users with a direct way to access certain information, such as a person’s profile and contact data, or the version history of a file.
 Use a quick view to show this additional information.

 Uploaded By: John Miller